-When you use iWillandTrust.com, you choose whether you want to create a simple will, a will with a testamentary trust, or a living trust.
-Watch the video on the right to understand the pros and cons of each.
+When you create an estate plan with iWillandTrust.com you can view our definitions and videos comparing living trust vs wills.
+You can then make a choice whether you want to create a simple will, a will with a testamentary trust, or a living trust.
+Watch the video on the right to understand the difference between living trusts and wills.